wdawson/okta.github.io/_source/_posts/2018-08-17-build-and-understand-user-authentication-in-node.md

 To create an authentication token click the **API** tab at the top of the page followed by the **Create Token** button.
 Give your token a name, preferably the same name as your application, then click **Create Token**.
 Once your token has been created, copy down the token value as you will need it later.

-{% img blog/build-understand-auth-node/okta-create-token.png alt:"okta create token" width:"800" %}{: .center-image }
+{% img blog/build-understand-auth-node/okta-create-token.png alt:"Okta create token" width:"800" %}{: .center-image }

 ### Step 4: Enable User Registration